swentel/indieweb/README.md

   <a href="https://brid.gy/publish/twitter"></a>
   ```

-Note that Bridgy prefers p-summary over e-content, see https://brid.gy/about#microformats.
-You can preview your posts
+Note that Bridgy prefers p-summary over e-content, but for original tweets p-name first.
+See
-on Bridgy to verify your markup is ok.
+https://brid.gy/about#microformats.
+You can preview your posts on Bridgy to verify your markup is ok.

 This module exposes per channel an extra field which you can configure on the 'Manage Display' pages of each node type.
 That field exposes that snippet.
 See indieweb_node_view().
 More info about this at https://brid.gy/about#webmentions
+Currently this field will be printed, even if you do not publish to that channel, that will be altered later.

 The module ships with default Twitter and Facebook channels.
 More channels and other configuration can be configured at
 /admin/config/services/indieweb/publish.
 These channels are also used for the q=syndicate-to request for micropub, see